hoeck/decompiled-lightning-frontend-sql-slides/slides.md

 welcome a new <mdi-hammer/> in your toolbelt

-**SQL** was already old when I started coding, I still use it 20yrs later
+**SQL** was already old when I started coding, 20yrs later and it looks well alive.

 ---